Umuzi-org/ACN-syllabus/README.md

 Look inside the content directory.
 The documentation is composed of a bunch of markdown files (all named `_index.md`) with a lil metadata.
 Ok, a lot of metadata.

-## Contributing

-There are lots of ways to contribute.
-You can improve the instructions on a specific project, add extra info to some metadata, or spin up a whole new curriculum :)

-Please take a look at contribute.md.
-It will tell you all.